 These losses, including your post-accident stress and pain and suffering, can still make their way into your request for compensation.
-Personal injury attorneys in Tucson can refer to legal precedent to determine their economic value.
+Personal injury attorneys in Tucson can refer to legal precedents to determine their economic value.
 Your insurance provider does something similar by adding a multiplier to the physical damages your claim notes that you endured.

 Filing Your Report

-If you want to bring a personal injury loss forward, you must do so within the time allotted to you by the state of Arizona.
+If you want to bring a personal injury loss forward, you must do so within the time allotted by the state of Arizona.
 A.R.S. § 12-542 gives you two years to act on your losses.
 That timespan may, however, be modified by certain conditions of your accident.
 For example, you have considerably less time to file if you want to hold government officials liable for your losses.

-You can discuss what your filing deadline looks like with one of our attorneys.
+You can discuss your filing deadline with one of our attorneys.
 However, it is in your best interest to get in touch as soon as possible, regardless of what quirks might impact your case.
 The sooner you get in touch, the sooner we can begin gathering information on your behalf.

 Preparing You for the Legal Process

 The civil process begins after you file a complaint with your local county clerk.
 How you choose to proceed from this point is up to you.
-Should your personal injury complaint move forward, you gain the right to summon your allegedly-liable party to either a traditional trial or to settlement negotiations.
+Should your personal injury complaint move forward, you gain the right to summon your allegedly-liable party to either a traditional trial or settlement negotiations.
 A personal injury attorney in Tucson can help with either.

 Regardless of whether or not you’d like to pursue a trial, the defendant has the opportunity to bring forward arguments against your initial complaint.
 You can elaborate on those arguments during negotiations.
 In some cases, you may have to sacrifice some of your desired compensation to come to a resolution – but negotiations tend to resolve faster than trials.

 Trials, comparatively, see you undergo discovery and examination at the bench.
-It’s not the defendant you’re trying to convince of your right to compensation but a judge and jury, instead.
+It’s not the defendant you’re trying to convince of your right to compensation but a judge and jury instead.
 This process can take years to resolve, but it also allows you a better chance of retaining all your requested compensation and punitive damages besides.

 Learn More About Our Services in Our Testimonials

 Our clients have left several reviews highlighting the legal services that we champion.
-These testimonials highlight our drive to communicate throughout the legal process as well as our desire to protect you from undue courtroom stress.
+These testimonials highlight our drive to communicate throughout the legal process, as well as our desire to protect you from undue courtroom stress.

 When you come to us with a court case, you get more than a team of experts on your side.
 You also benefit from the care, compassion, and understanding we bring to personal injury lawsuits.